 Reference: 786 001 80561 (lillah/Zakaat)

-Azhar, the founder of Salaamedia, started off his career as a young, man pushing a baby pram selling face creams from door to door in his South African neighbourhood of Lenasia.
+Azhar, the co-founder of Salaamedia, started off his career as a young, man pushing a baby pram selling face creams from door to door in his South African neighbourhood of Lenasia.
 While completing his Bachelor’s Degree in Communication Studies he found a job as a news reporter at a local community station where he engaged primarily in developmental journalism.
 As a budding journo he travelled to Gaza with the Gift of the Givers, a leading South African humanitarian aid organisation, in the aftermath of the 2009 war where he got his first taste of humanitarian work and journalism.
 His next move saw him appointed as the head of news at Cii Broadcasting where he covered general news and conflict zones in South Africa’s protesting townships.
 In 2012 he became the first South African journalist to travel to Syria covering the war in that country.
 He has subsequently visited the region 6 times leading humanitarian aid deliveries to refugees both inside Syria and along its neighbouring borders.
 In December 2015 he left the comfort zone and once again set out on a new trajectory bringing the concept of humanitarian journalism to the South African media landscape.
 He has had untold, silent support from trusted friends and hopes that the blossoming of this project will be a form of gratitude to their contributions.

 Ebrahim “Baboo” Gangat, a legend of South African alternative radio broadcasting.
 Hailing from the town of Roshnee to the south of Johannesburg, the seasoned radio presenter affectionately known as Ebrahim Bhai, has touched the hearts of hundreds of thousands of people across Southern Africa through his iconic morning radio shows.
 As one of the early presenters on Radio Islam, he injected a vibrancy on to the airwaves and brought forward alternative news content to a hungry South African population.
 Ebrahim Bhai’s career took a huge turn in the early 2000’s when he joined Channel Islam International.
 With regular broadcast interviews from the war zones of the world and a keen focus of the unheard voice, Ebrahim Bhai, has become known as advocate of social justice, unafraid to air his views and take up the challenge.
 His experience and maturity is unmatched in the radio broadcast world.